 If the owner is, or appears to be, a company, you should carry out an appropriate company search to find out whether or not the company has been dissolved and obtain details of any charges the company has entered into in respect of the land.
 You should lodge the results of the search with the application33.

 33 See the comments about dissolved companies: section 4.2 Extended periods.

 You should carry out a search of the index map to check whether or not the land is registered.

 Where the land is unregistered, you should send in with the application land charges search certificates in respect of the squatter, the owner and any previous owners who can be identified.

 We will not complete a first registration application based on adverse possession in so far as the land concerned lies within a highway maintainable at the public expense.
-The highway authority’s title to the surface34 cannot be lost by adverse possession, so the squatter has no estate in the surface35, the title to which can be registered36.
+The highway authority’s title to the surface35 cannot be lost by adverse possession, so the squatter has no estate in the surface36, the title to which can be registered37.

-Where the first registration application relates to land within a highway that is not maintainable at the public expense, or the application is under paragraph 18 of Schedule 12, LRA 2002, we have to be satisfied that the factual possession did not constitute an illegal obstruction37.
-The point should be addressed in the application.
-We will normally serve notice on the highway authority before proceeding further.
-If the first registration application is completed so as to include the highway, the registered title will be subject to the public right of way38.
-If the application under paragraph 18 is completed, then the registered title, to the extent it includes the highway, will be subject to the public right of way and, if the highway is maintainable at the public expense, to the highway authority’s estate in the surface; both the right of way and highway authority’s estate will continue to operate as overriding interests39.
+Where a first registration application relates to land within a highway that is not maintainable at the public expense and the application is completed so as to include the highway, the registered title will be subject to the public right of way38.
+Where an application under paragraph 18 of Schedule 12, LRA 2002 relates to such land and is completed, then the registered title, to the extent it includes the highway, will be subject to the public right of way and, if the highway is maintainable at the public expense, to the highway authority’s estate in the surface; both the right of way and highway authority’s estate will continue to operate as overriding interests39.

 38 This right will be an overriding interest: LRA 2002, Sch 1, para 5.